OJaimeDelas/iob-ibex/README.md

 IOb-Ibex cannot be used to run the cpu.
 It's only purpose is to gather the files needed and to copy them to the build directory.
 In order to actually run this cpu, [IOb-SoC-Ibex](https://github.com/IObundle/iob-soc-ibex) should be used - see it's README for instructions.
 This repository serves other purposes.

-First of all, all modified and developed rtl files for Ibex are here, in 'hardware/src'.
+First of all, all modified and developed RTL files for Ibex are here, in `hardware/src`.
 If new files were to be created/modified, they should be added there.
-For example, in order to integrate Ibex with an AXI interface, 'iob_ibex2axi.sv' was developed.
+For example, in order to integrate Ibex with an AXI interface, `iob_ibex2axi.sv` was developed.

 Other directories inside this repository can receive files, check following explanation to understand.